Erie Times-News: Erie Times-News today

 Since the merger, the Meads have gradually shifted day-to-day leadership of the newspaper outside the family.
 In August 2003, company Vice President James E. Dible was promoted to chief executive officer, president and publisher, succeeding the retiring Michael Mead, a grandson of the company founder.
 At about the same time, Michael Mead's first cousin, Edward M. Mead, stepped down as editor, turning over leadership of the newsroom to Executive Editor Rick Sayers.
 Michael Mead continues to serve on the company's board of directors.

 The Erie Times-News was named the Pennsylvania NewsMedia Association's 2003 "Newspaper of the Year".
 PNA awarded second place to the newspaper in 2006.
 The "Newspaper of the Year status was repeated in 2009.

 On January 16, 2006, the paper announced it was eliminating 24 positions immediately and would eliminate another 11 by February 3, leaving the Erie Times-News with about 250 employees.
 The paper also killed two of its three "Neighbors" zoned editions, a move that accounted for almost half of the initial 24 job cuts.
 Dible cited flat revenues and rising costs as the reason for the layoffs.

 In September 2006, John Mead Flanagin was named chairman of the board.
 Flanagin is the first fourth-generation member of the Mead family to hold the position.

 On September 13, 2007, the Erie Times-News named Rosanne M. Cheeseman to succeed the retiring James Dible as CEO and publisher of the newspaper as of October 1, 2007.

 On October 6, 2009, the Erie Times-News announced that it had been awarded the "Newspaper of the Year" once again.
 The articles written about the Recession that were published in March and April were awarded honors as well.

 On March 10, 2011, it was announced that 48 full-time and part-time employees of the Erie Times-News would be permanently laid off from their positions in the printing and packaging departments of the newspaper.

 On April 12, 2013, the Erie Times-News celebrated its 125th anniversary.

 On December 12, 2015, it was announced to Erie Times-News employees that the family-owned company will be sold to GateHouse Media (under New Media Investment Group) on January 12, 2016.
 The public was notified of the change in ownership on December 15, 2015.

+On February 8, 2024, the Erie Times-News announced it was switching from carrier to postal delivery.